Multi-Layer Cycle Benchmarking for high-accuracy error characterization: Equivalence between products of eigenvalues

 By combining these results, valid for each layer individually, we obtain Eq.~\ref{eq:equiv_2}, thus showing the equivalence between $o_3 = F^B_2 F^G_2$ and $\mu_1^{(BG)} = F^B_1/F^G_1 $.
-It is important to stress that the equivalence class does not consists only of these two functions of fidelities.
-It is indeed possible to find other equivalent functions of fidelities, all associated to the same \gls{dof}, whose learnability is unlocked by \gls{mlcb}.
+It is important to stress that the equivalence class does not consists only of these two functions of eigenvalues.
+It is indeed possible to find other equivalent functions of eigenvalues, all associated to the same \gls{dof}, whose learnability is unlocked by \gls{mlcb}.
 For example, one has

 where $f^G_{IIX} f^G_{IZX}$ is learnable with conventional \gls{cb}.